M66B/FairEmail/docs/FAQ-no-rNO.md

 <a name="faq18"></a>
 **(18) Why is the message preview not always shown?**

 The preview of the message text cannot be shown if the message body has not been downloaded yet.
-See also [this FAQ](#user-content-faq15).
+Les mer på denne [OSS-siden](#user-content-faq15).

 <br />